 Here are some of the early warning signs of a potential mental health condition.
 Recognizing these symptoms can lead to early identification and treatment that will likely halt the progression of the condition and ultimately limit the severity of dealing with the symptoms.

-- You have abnormal mood swings
+- Abnormal mood swings

-- You withdrawal from friends and family
+- Withdrawing from friends and family

-- You have a feeling of being disconnected from your life
+- Feeling disconnected from your life

 We always encourage patients to:

-- Be evaluated by a qualified mental health care professional.
+- Be evaluated by a qualified mental health care professional

-- If the condition escalates, formulate an action plan for more intensive treatment solutions.
+- If the condition escalates, formulate an action plan for more intensive treatment solutions

 Do not ignore the problem.
 Everyone’s situation needs to be evaluated with caution, and treatment has to be individualised.
 Family and close friends can also be important sources of support for people suffering from mental health disorders.

 Please Note: Self-analysis and restoration strategies based on information and facts gleaned from the internet can be inaccurate.
 If you suspect you are experiencing a related issue, always consult a certified counsellor for personalised guidance related to your circumstances.